Glen Sherley: Final years

 After his departure from Cash's show, Sherley struggled to cope with stardom.
 Sherley went on to lose his footing in Nashville and became estranged from his wife and kids.

-He quickly faded out of the limelight, and into obscurity.
+He quickly faded out of the limelight, into obscurity.
 Sherley ended up working for a large cattle company, feeding 10,000 cattle a day.
 He lived in the cab of a semi truck, and tried to stay out of the public eye.
-His drinking got heavier and his drug taking went out of control.
+His use of alcohol and other drugs increased, ultimately spiraling out of control.

-In May 1978 while high on drugs Sherley shot a man.
+In May 1978, while high on drugs, Sherley shot a man.
 Sometime after that he called his daughter to say he was not going back to jail.
-Two days later on May 11, while hiding out in his brother’s house in Gonzales, California, he put a gun to his head and pulled the trigger.
-Cash agreed to pay for the funeral, and the 42 year old Glen Sherley was laid to rest in Shafter, California.
+Two days later, on May 11, while hiding out at his brother's house in Gonzales, California, he shot himself in the head.
+Cash volunteered to pay for the funeral, and the 42-year-old Glen Sherley was laid to rest in Shafter, California.

-In Popular Culture
+In popular culture

-In the 2005 Johnny Cash biopic film Walk The Line, Cash reads a letter presumably written by Sherley.
-Sherley's name briefly appears in a shot of the letter, but it is misspelled "Glen Shirley."
+In the 2005 Johnny Cash biopic film Walk the Line, Cash reads a letter presumably written by Sherley.
+Sherley's name briefly appears in a shot of the letter, but it is misspelled as "Glen Shirley."